NCAS-CMS/cfdm/docs/source/tutorial.rst

 `Groups`_ provide a powerful mechanism to structure data hierarchically.
-A future |version|.\ *x* release of cfdm will include support for netCDF4 files containing data organised in hierarchical groups, but this is not available in version |release| (even though it is allowed in CF-|version|).
+A future |version|.\ *x* release of cfdm will include support for netCDF4 files containing data organised in groups, but this is not available in version |release| (even though it is allowed in CF-|version|).

 ----